BorcaAlexandruMiron/BorcaAlexandru-Miron_INFO_III_Grafica_pe_calculator/TP1/CPP/README.md

 # This is the CPP version of TP1
 >[!IMPORTANT]
-> # the following dependencies are necesarry:
+> # the following dependencies are necessary:
 > * glfw
 > * glew
 > * CMake > (3.28.0)